Pritam738/backend-coding-challenge-django/app/README.md

 ## Features

 - User registration and authentication
-- user can Create, read, update, and delete notes
+- user can Create, update, and delete their own notes
+- users can read their own and all public notes
 - Search notes by keywords
     - user can search their notes as well as all public notes
 - Filter notes by tags